smithk/cidre/README.md

 Contents
 --------
-/matlab        - a standalone Matlab implementation of CIDRE with a GUI interface
+''matlab''        - a standalone Matlab implementation of CIDRE with a GUI interface

 /cellprofiler  - a CellProfiler module implementation of CIDRE